 Sano stared at the little white cylinder.
 It was not an unfamiliar object by any means; even if he hadn’t smoked plenty of them, he’d seen enough in Saitou’s hands to last a lifetime.
 And, knowing as he did just how expensive they were, that the taste was not exactly compelling, and that they made your hands and breath stink, he had to wonder…

-For him, in the world he knew and his level in it, smoking could almost be considered a social thing.
+For him, in the world he knew and his level in it, smoking formed more a social ritual than anything else.
 It was a symbol of camaraderie to offer or accept a cigarette in settings where the need for a clear head made an equivalent offer of sake inappropriate.
 It wasn’t something he did obsessively like Saitou did, and he didn’t feel the craving he knew developed if you had too many of them.
 Not addicted thus, he found the entire thing an enigma.
-What was it that made this little thing in his hand so appealing?
+What made this little thing in his hand so appealing?

 “Something wrong?”
-Saitou wondered casually, obviously waiting for what he thought would be an entertaining show.
+Saitou wondered casually, obviously waiting for what he believed would be an entertaining show.

 Sano shrugged and lit the cigarette, then handed the match-box back without allowing himself the grin toward which he was inclined.
 This was just as well, for if Saitou was disappointed he didn’t show it.